Integrating hydrogen propulsion into aircraft

 Hydrogen is the future

-Hydrogen has the potential to minimize the emissions generated by aviation and even enable completely emissions-free flight for most aircraft in the future.
+Hydrogen has the potential to minimize the emissions generated by aviation and even enable enable virtually emissions-free flight for most aircraft in the future.
 In light of the above, MTU essentially sees three ways of using the volatile gas:

 Drop-in alternative sustainable aviation fuels based on hydrogen (SAFs for short), which are produced using the power-to-liquid or sun-to-liquid process, for example, can be used to power existing aircraft and engines today.